-Thanks to a combination of digital imaging, 3-D modelling and precision machinery we can now offer our patients same-day CEREC crowns.
+Thanks to a combination of digital imaging, 3-D modelling and precision machinery we can now offer our patients in the Gosnells area (and surrounds) same-day CEREC crowns.

 CEREC technology is a welcomed breakthrough in the world of dentistry, offering you many benefits:

 - Preserve the remaining tooth and prevent breakage

 - Biocompatible – completely accepted by your body